 Lorman returned to Middleburg to recover, and he was arrested by Federal authorities on March 28, 1862.
 On that date he signed a parole as a prisoner of war, in which he agreed "not to bear arms against the United States or to assist its enemies...until regularly exchanged."

 |Parole of Lorman Chancellor, March 1862|

-On March 9, 1863, General John Mosby had dinner at Lorman's house just prior to embarking on a lightning raid on a Federal encampment at Fairfax Court House.
+On March 9, 1863, Colonel John Mosby had dinner at Lorman's house just prior to embarking on a lightning raid on a Federal encampment at Fairfax Court House.
 Mosby and his partisans managed to slip past the large numbers of Union troops there and Mosby himself found young Union General Edwin Stoughton asleep in his bed.
 He awoke Stoughton with a slap on his rump with the flat of his sword and placed him under arrest.
 In addition to the hapless general, Mosby's men also captured a number of Union soldiers and horses.